tariqajyusuf/fidesdocs/pages/enterprise/dataflow_scanner.md

 ![Data Flow Scanner](../../public/assets/img/enterprise/system_scanner_df.png)

-Select the Data Flow scanner, and Fides will attempt to scan and classify your connected systems.
-Depending on how many services there are to scan, this process may take a few moments.
+Select the Data Flow scanner, and Fides will attempt to scan your connected systems and classify the data flows between them.
+Depending on how many services there are to scan, this process may take a few moments, but will continue if you exit the window.
+You may return to this process at any time by visiting the `/classify-systems` page.

 Once complete, you will see a list of your scanned resources.